RaphaelBecker/RaphaelBecker/README.md

 I am an aerospace/automotive engineer specializing in the development of data-intensive applications.
 In my spare time and professionally, I work on automation tools, data and financial apps and web applications.

-You can also checkout Gitlab: https://gitlab.com/RaphaelBecker
+Recently, I also started using Gitlab.
+Checkout my public projects here: https://gitlab.com/RaphaelBecker

 ## How to reach me: